Nicola Sturgeon's plan to use next general election as ‘de facto’ referendum not 'widely accepted' by voters

 The First Minister said that if the court refused it would be “the fault of Westminster legislation” and she would fight the next general election as a “de facto referendum” on the single issue of independence.

-If the SNP won a majority of votes cast, it would regard it as a mandate to open independence negotiations with London.
+If pro-independence parties then won a majority of the votes cast, they would regard it as a mandate to open negotiations with London.

-The Ipsos Scotland polling found that 39% thought this would establish a democratic mandate for independence, while 38% said it would not.
-Another 24% were unsure or had no strong views.

 Meanwhile, 63% of Scots said that a Yes vote in a referendum that both the Scottish and UK Governments agreed to hold would “definitely or probably establish a proven democratic mandate for Scottish independence.”